-Following discussion with key stakeholders, Child Maintenance Service (CMS) changed to reporting the Monetary Value of Error (MVE) as the measure of financial accuracy in 2019/2020.
-This methodology provides a more granular insight to the accuracy of our decisions by reporting not just the volume but also the monetary value of incorrect child maintenance payments.
-This methodology aligns CMS with how the Department for Work and Pensions report on the quality of their decision making.

-Within CMS, the checking programme delivered by the Case Monitoring Team samples child maintenance calculations which required caseworker intervention in 2019/2020.
-The results of the checks on maintenance calculations which required caseworker intervention are combined with the maintenance calculations which are fully automated by the CMS computer system to give an overall level of MVE, reflecting all the maintenance calculations taken on our clients' behalf.
+In determining the financial accuracy of decisions, CMS continues to report using the Monetary Value of Error (MVE) following its introduction in 2019/2020.
+This provides greater insight to the accuracy of our decisions by reporting not just the volume but also the monetary value of incorrect child maintenance payments.
+Within CMS, the checking programme delivered by the Case Monitoring Team samples maintenance calculations which required caseworker intervention in 2020/2021.
+The results of these checks are combined with the maintenance calculations which are fully automated by the CMS computer system to give an overall level of MVE, representing all the child maintenance assessments taken on our clients' behalf.